wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/index.rst

 =======================

-This guide describes the upgrading of an Elastic Stack including Filebeat, Logstash, Elasticsearch, and Kibana.
-We will illustrate package-based installations of these components.
-You can also install them from binary tarballs, however, this is not preferred or supported under Wazuh documentation.
+This guide describes the upgrade process of Elastic Stack including Elasticsearch, Filebeat and Kibana, and, for the Elastic versions older than 7.x., Logstash.
+Besides, the upgrade guide from 7.x to 7.y will walk the user through the process of upgrading Elasticsearch, Filebeat and Kibana for the Open Distro distribution.
+The Wazuh Kibana plugin will be installed and configured along with Kibana.

-In addition to Elastic Stack components, you will also find the instructions to install and configure the Wazuh app (deployed as a Kibana plugin).
+The documents illustrate package-based installations of these components.
+The user can also install them from binary tarballs, however, this is not preferred or supported under the Wazuh documentation.

 .. note::